 - Read the Survival Guide.
 The Burning Man Survival Guide summarizes the official rules and practices of Burning Man.
 Most of what it covers is fundamental to the event.
 Some of what it covers is more about how the organization that hosts the event envisions Burning Man, and that may not match how veterans of the event envision Burning Man.
 That said, all of what the Survival Guide covers is stuff that you should know backwards and forwards to ensure that you do not make an ass of yourself, and that your camp is not denied placement or tickets in future years.
 You think you already know all the rules of Burning Man?
 If you can explain right now what kind of digging you are allowed to do on playa to secure a post in the ground, and what you need to do in order to burn a small sculpture in your camp, then you may be right - but if you cannot explain these things, then you should reread the entire guide this very minute.

 - Step up.
 If someone is carrying something heavy, lend a hand.
 If there are dishes that need to be washed, wash them.
 If a trash bin is overflowing, ask one of your camp directors how the trash is supposed to be dealt with, and take care of it.
 If you spot something potentially dangerous, like exposed rebar or a loose gas valve, find a way to secure it and let one of your camp directors know about the issue.
-If you spot someone you don't know wandering through the village, ask "May I help you?", and confirm with one of your camp directors that this person really is supposed to be where they say they are.
+If you spot someone you don't know wandering through the camp, ask "May I help you?", and confirm with one of your camp directors that this person really is supposed to be where they say they are.
 If you need guidance, ask one of the camp directors.
-If you need additional hands, ask one of your villagemates, or one of the folks being served by your camp, to help you out.
+If you need additional hands, ask one of your campmates, or one of the folks being served by your camp, to help you out.

 - Remove your own trash, and one bag of camp trash.
 We are each responsible for protecting the environment.
 This is a "Leave No Trace" event, which means you are responsible to leave no trace - not ashes from your cigarette, not mint sprigs from your drink, not a green bean from your dinner.
 Please take everything you brought to the event back home with you, and be ready to take one bag of random trash that accumulates in your camp from all those visitors as well.
 No trash receptacles or bins will be provided, except in some camps that are collecting their own trash from their own functions, such as bars collecting the bottles they empty in serving drinks.
 Placing trash, or even asking to place trash in a receptacle belonging to another camp is considered deeply offensive by many veterans of the event.
 Burning Man will provide only portable toilets that will be emptied on a regular basis.
 Do not empty trash in the portable toilets.

 - Bring a bucket with sealable lid to remove your own grey water.
 Part of leaving no trace means carrying out your own grey water from cooking, brushing your teeth, or whatever else you do.
-Every member of the village should bring with them a 5 gallon bucket with secure lid, to collect whatever grey water you produce, and haul it back out.
+Every member of the camp should bring with them a 5 gallon bucket with secure lid, to collect whatever grey water you produce, and haul it back out.
 Our various camps sometimes have their own grey water tanks, but those are strictly for the grey water produced by their bars or kitchens or showers in serving the public.
 If you want to set up your own shower or evaporator or other such facility, you must let your camp director know, and you must have the facilities to dismantle and haul out the resulting stinky mess and leftover grey water yourself.

 - Properly secure all of your structures.
 If you are going to build any form of shade or shelter at all at Burning Man, where winds can reach a sustained 70mph, you must learn how to do it so as to minimize the risks that A) the structure blows away and hits someone, B) the rebar or stakes used to secure it impale someone, and C) the guy lines bracing it against the wind trip someone.
 This means studying how to secure your structure, perhaps learning from the ancient masters, using rebar toppers like you find at any hardware store, placing solar lights to mark where the stakes are, and placing some form of lighting on the guy lines.
 This will protect your shelter from having some idiot come tumbling through it in the middle of the night, and will also protect that idiot from being injured by your shelter.

 - Bring everything you need for your survival and comfort.
 You are responsible for bringing all of your own food, shelter, water, fuel, and anything else you need to be happy and healthy for at least one week in the middle of the desert.
-As a general rule, none of the camps in our village provide showers, or power, or shade, or meals, or kitchens, other than as options that you may buy into or help organize with other members.
+As a general rule, nobody in our camp provides showers, or power, or shade, or meals, or kitchens, other than as options that you may buy into or help organize with other members.
 Mind you, all of these services do exist within our village, because members like you step up to organize and participate in them.
 Even if you do participate in one of these plans, you are still entirely responsible for all of your own supplies and basic needs - this includes survival rations for the duration of the event, just in case something catastrophic happens to your kitchen or vehicle transporting it.
 This especially means you must bring any medications you may need to thrive under extreme conditions.
 If you aren't sure what to bring, check out Crunchy Mama's Packing List, or ask the veterans in your camp discussion group.

 - Assume full responsibility for your own health and safety.
 By participating in Burning Man you acknowledge that you are assuming the risk of serious injury or death!
 It is up to you to make sure this doesn't happen.
 This means you must carry water with you at all times - consider a canteen or hydration pack.
 It means you must be careful when embarking and disembarking vehicles.
 It means you must wear lighting at night so that nothing runs into you in the dark.
 And it means showing good sense and restraint when consuming alcohol or other substances.

 - Assume full responsibility for your own happiness.
 Nobody knows what you truly value or what your personal limits are but you, and nobody is ever going to be as focused on maintaining your happiness as you.
 Hence, it falls on you to seek out the experiences you want, ask questions or seek guidance when you don't know how to proceed, keep an eye on your own property, and bring to Burning Man only those things that you willing to risk losing amonst the confusion and extreme conditions.
-The willingness of village members and other Black Rock citizens to help each other have a good time is a wonderful thing, but should never be imposed upon, or interpreted as lessening your own personal responsibility to look out for the things that you consider important.
+The willingness of camp members and other Black Rock citizens to help each other have a good time is a wonderful thing, but should never be imposed upon, or interpreted as lessening your own personal responsibility to look out for the things that you consider important.

 - Mean what you say.
 Burning Man may be a big party in the desert, but it is also the culmination tremendous amounts of time, energy, and money that everyone pours into their projects in an effort to have the maximum amount of incredible peak experiences they can in one week - and that means that it is also damn serious.
-You never never never want to leave one of your villagemates hanging on something you promised or be the reason they lost a day of fun taking care of something that you said you were going to take care of.
+You never never never want to leave one of your campmates hanging on something you promised or be the reason they lost a day of fun taking care of something that you said you were going to take care of.
 This means you always want to be clear with your peers, and in your own mind, on whether you are in fact going to deliver on the commitments you made.
 Whenever it looks like you aren't going to have the time, or you are hitting a wall, or your interests have simply changed and you want to do something different than what you agreed to, its important to communicate very clearly and well in advance so that they can get to work on a contingency.

 - Know what you are saying.
 Consider one of the most common yearly announcements on every Burning Man theme camp mailing list: "I'm bringing plenty of coffee for everyone, so consider that base covered!" in making that announcement, you just took personal responsibility for meeting the coffee needs of everyone in the camp, however many are in the final count, at whatever level they choose to expect, and you have told all the other coffee afficianados to go look for something else to contribute - if that was your intent, and if you are actually going to find the headcount, do the math, check with your peers to make sure everyone is cool with your numbers and coffee choice, then its all good - but perhaps what you really meant was: "I'm bringing 5 pounds of institutional blend coffee from Costco, so I've got about 20 people covered for 1 cup of decent coffee per morning!
 Any of you gourmets want to bring something exotic to share?"